devops-coop/ansible-minecraft/README.md

 ## Contributing

 Pull requests are welcome.
-Among other features, this role lacks support for:
+Among other features, this role lacks support for custom Minecraft servers.

-* non-Debian operating systems
-* custom Minecraft servers

 This role includes a `Vagrantfile` to set up the development/testing environment using [Vagrant](http://vagrantup.com).